-It is important to recognize that the new (DSM-V) diagnostic criteria for PTSD have a new emphasis on "negative alterations in cognitions and mood," specifically identifying:
+It is important to recognize that the new (DSM-V) diagnostic criteria for PTSD has a new emphasis on "negative alterations in cognitions and mood," specifically calling out:

-- Persistent (and often distorted) negative beliefs and expectations about oneself or the world (e.g., "I am bad," "The world is completely dangerous"). - Persistent distorted blame of self or others for causing the traumatic event or for resulting consequences. - Persistent negative trauma-related emotions (e.g., fear, horror, anger, guilt or shame).10
+- Persistent (and often distorted) negative beliefs and expectations about oneself or the world (e.g., "I am bad," "The world is completely dangerous"). - Persistent distorted blame of self or others for causing the traumatic event or for resulting consequences. - Persistent negative trauma-related emotions (e.g., fear, horror, anger, guilt or shame).11

-In other words, shame, guilt, and self-blame are hallmarks of having been traumatized.
-They seem to come with the territory.
-However, that does not mean that you or your loved one have to continue to live with them.
+In other words, shame, guilt, and self-blame are hallmarks of having been traumatized; they seem to come with the territory.
+That does not, however, mean that you have to continue to live with them.